R1B Reading and Composition Through Philosophy. Klempner. TuTh 9:30-11, TBA.

 290-7 Graduate Seminar: Spinoza’s Ethics.
 Primus.
 Tu 10-12, Moses 234.

-This seminar will be an in-depth study of Parts I, II, and V of Spinoza’s Ethics.
+This course will be an in-depth study of Parts I, II, and V of Spinoza’s Ethics.
 Topics will include the mode-substance relation, the nature of causation, the doctrine of the “parallelism” of ideas and bodies, epistemic certainty, finite human minds’ relation to the infinite intellect, intellectual love of God, and blessedness.
-Although our focus will be on Spinoza’s text, we will also attend to influential works by Spinoza’s predecessors, including Descartes, Hobbes, Maimonides, and Gersonides.
+Although our focus will be on Spinoza’s text, we will also attend to influential works by Descartes, Hobbes, Maimonides, and Gersonides.

 290-9 Graduate Seminar: Workshop in Law, Philosophy, and Political Theory.
 Cohen/Jagmohan.
 F 12-3, Law 141.